Putnam Valley, New York: Government

 The Town of Putnam Valley is governed by a town board.
-The town board consists of a Supervisor, Jacqueline Annabi and four town board members: Louie Luongo, Christian Russo, Stacey Tompkins and Sherry Howard.
+The town board consists of a Supervisor, Alison Jolicoeur, and four town board members: Louie Luongo, Christian Russo, Stacey Tompkins and Sherry Howard.
+Jolicoeur, a Democrat, was elected by a 23-vote margin in 2025.
 The town hall is located at 265 Oscawana Lake Road in Putnam Valley.
 Law enforcement services for Putnam Valley are provided by the New York State Police and the Putnam County Sheriff's Department.
 Fire protection is provided by the Putnam Valley Volunteer Fire Department, and medical emergencies are served by Putnam Valley Ambulance Corp Volunteers.